-Some of us get minor symptoms whilst others can be confined to home with the windows closed.
+Some get minor symptoms whilst others can be confined to home with the windows closed.
 Runny nose, sore itchy eyes; sneezing and wheezing, hay fever can ruin your summer.

 Another example is client Guy who came for Reflexology for an entirely unrelated reason.
-During treatment the Rhinitis problem was evident in his feet and he explained that he had suffered with Rhinitis every day of his life for as long as he could remember, (he was at that time in his late thirties.)
+During treatment, the Rhinitis problem was evident in his feet and he explained that he had suffered from Rhinitis every day of his life for as long as he could remember, (he was at that time in his late thirties.)
 He took medication daily and believed that it would always be that way which is why he had not mentioned it to me.
-We arranged for further treatment and after three sessions he found he no longer had any symptoms and of his own accord had stopped taking anti histamine.
+We arranged for further treatment and after three sessions he found he no longer had any symptoms and of his own accord had stopped taking an antihistamine medication.

 We met some years later and he told me that he had never suffered since.

 Reflexology may be very effective for hay fever sufferers when these specialist techniques are used.
-Make sure that you choose your reflexologist from within our directory as they have exclusive access to those techniques.
+Make sure that you choose one of the best-trained Reflexologists in the UK, a Professional Reflexology Member from our directory.